MrGeislinger/leapmotion-paraview/README.md

  [Leap Motion](https://www.leapmotion.com/)) to take inputs by a user's hand(s) that are interpreted into interaction of the data.
 Specifically, there are 4 different interactions that the user can do via the Leap Motion
- controller: move the data, take a slice of the data, rotate the camera focused on the datam and zoom in or out with the camera.
+ controller: move the view on the data, take a slice of the data, rotate the camera focused on the datam and zoom in or out with the camera.

  There is also a script where we allow slicing, zooming and rotating on the